Why Stateful Distributed Applications are Hard to Build: Reliability

 Solution #3 - Try DBOS Cloud early access and let us know what you think

 Reliability in stateful applications is a problem we care a lot about at DBOS.
 Building on research prototypes from our academic project, DBOS stores the status of an in-progress program in the database so it can automatically resume any interrupted program from where it left off.
 By updating program state inside of application transactions, we can guarantee operations execute once and only once.
-We'll expand on how this works in a future blog post, but if you're interested in learning more, please check out the open-source framework for guaranteed once and only once TypeScript code execution or use the DBOS Cloud transactional serverless computing platform for free
+We'll expand on how this works in a future blog post, but if you're interested in learning more, please check out the open-source DBOS Transact framework for guaranteed exactly-once Python and TypeScript code execution or use the DBOS Cloud serverless computing platform for free.